How to buy a used car. Part 2

 What mileage is OK for a used car

 In general, I would not recommend buying a car with a very high mileage.
 To put it into numbers, more than 155,000 miles or 250,000 km is probably too much; however, a "low mileage" does not mean "a good car."
-Of course, the less miles, the better, but don't put too much value on the mileage alone without considering the mechanical condition, options, reliability, how well the car was maintained, etc. I've seen many 'bad' low-mileage cars: some restored after accidents, others poorly cared for and some even with their odometer rolled back, which is still happening, even though it's illegal.
-Again, checking the used car history records can help you to avoid this kind of lemons.
+Of course, the less miles, the better, but don't put too much value on the mileage alone without considering other factors like mechanical condition, options, reliability, how well the car was maintained, etc. I've seen many 'bad' low-mileage cars: some restored after accidents, others poorly cared for and some even with their odometer rolled back, which is still happening, even though it's illegal.
+Again, checking the used car history records can help you avoid this kind of lemons.

-When considering between cars of different brands, again the one with 50,000 miles but with above-average reliability could be a better choice than the other one with 40,000 miles, but with poor reliability records.
+When considering between cars of different brands, again the one with 50,000 miles but with proven reliability could be a better choice than the other one with 40,000 miles, but with poor reliability records.

 How old is not "too old"?

-Simply scratch out from your list anything older than twelve-fifteen years, or older than ten years
+I'd say, avoid anything older than twelve-fifteen years, or older than ten years

 One important detail: what is listed in the ad is a model year, not the production year.
 A car produced in July 2007 could be listed as a 2008 model, but the car produced in June 2008 can also be a 2008 model that is almost a year difference.
 Check the date when the car was manufactured.
 You can check for the first registration date in the used car history report or check the manufacturer's label.
 Read more how to check it in our illustrated used car checklist.